matn7/CS-Notes/src/main/java/spring/SPRING-REACTIVE.md

 - One **Event of Message** for a every result item from Data Source.
 - Data Sources:
-    - Data Base.
+    - Data Base
-    - External Service.
+    - External Service
-    - File.
+    - File
 - One **Event or Message** form **completion or error**.

 ![Reactive Programming](images/reactive-programming.png "Reactive Programming")